stmayne/DeeplensWorkshop/Sentiment_Analysis.md

 Follow instructions here: [Registration and Deployment lab](https://github.com/mahendrabairagi/DeeplensWorkshop/tree/master/Registration%20and%20project%20deployment)

-# Hands-on Step 2: Build and train a face detection model in SageMaker

-In this lab, you will build and train a face detection model.
-Follow instructions here: [SageMaker lab](https://github.com/mahendrabairagi/DeeplensWorkshop/tree/master/SageMaker%20lab)

-# Hands-on Step 3: Build a project to detect faces and send the cropped faces to S3 bucket
+# Hands-on Step 2: Build a project to detect faces and send the cropped faces to S3 bucket

 #### IAM Roles: (Optional step - if IAM role exists then skip this step)